Documents you need for a startup business loan

 Frequently asked questions

-• The minimum credit score required for a business startup loan is 500, but this requirement varies by lender.
+The minimum credit score required for a business startup loan is usually in the 600 range, but this requirement varies by lender.
+Traditional lenders like banks and credit unions may want to see a higher score, such as 670 or higher.

-• Each lender determines the requirements for a business loan.
+Each lender determines the requirements for a business loan.
 That said, lenders typically consider the same factors, including credit score, age of business and annual revenue.
+Many online lenders will work with businesses with six months in business and low revenue and personal credit scores.
+You will need to compare multiple lenders when looking for a business loan for a brand new startup, or you can look into other forms of startup financing.